BenJMcCarty/Hotel_Cancel_Culture/README.md

 ---
 ## Overview

-* Problem: hotels need to know the likelihood of a reservation not actualizing (cancelling or DNA) for forecasting business
-* Data: reservation data from two European hotels from 2015-2017
-* Methods: performed machine learning modeling techniques to determine the top reservation details to indicate whether a reservation wil actualize
-* Results: *pending*
-* Recommendations: *pending*

-> *Insert attention-grabbing start line.*
+> *Have you ever booked a reservation at a hotel, only to find out that your reservation was relocated somewhere else?
+Or tried to book a reservation for a big concert or event, only to find out the hotel is sold out?*

-Every aspect of hospitality depends on accurately anticipating business demand: how many rooms to clean; how many rooms are available to sell; what would be the best rate; and how to bring it all together to make every guest satisfied.
-Proper forecasting is critical to every department and staff member, and to generate our forecasts, we needed to know how many guests would cancel prior to arrival.
-Using data from two European hotels, I developed a model to predict whether a given reservation would cancel based on a variety of reservation features, including arrival date details; stay length; and rates.
-My results highlighted three features as the strongest predictors of cancellations, and
+**Every aspect of hospitality depends on accurately anticipating business demand: how many rooms to clean; how many rooms are available to sell; what would be the best rate; and how to bring it all together to make every guest satisfied.** Proper forecasting is critical to every department and staff member, and to generate our forecasts, hotel managers need to know how many guests will cancel prior to arrival.
+Using data from two European hotels, I developed a model to predict whether a given reservation would cancel based on 30 different reservation details.
+My results highlighted three features as the strongest predictors of cancellations, and the results may surprise you!

 ---
 ## Business Problem

-* Maximizing revenue:
-    *   Cancellations/no-shows negatively impact revenue - prevent other bookings; hard to collect on no-show reservations
-    * Anticipating number of no-show reservations
-    * Determining by how many rooms to oversell (assuming cancellations/no-shows)

-* Minimizing costs:
-    * Operations teams rely heavily on accurate forecasts for scheduling and supplies
-    * Minimizing labor, supply costs using accuarate occupancy forecasts
-    * Addressing potential causes for cancellations (e.g. restricting number of bookings from an OTA with high likelihood of cancellations)
-    * Minimizing reservation relocation costs in case of oversell

-* Hotel teams need to know what reservation characteristics can help them determine the number of cancellations
-    * What is the impact of the booking date on the odds of a cancellation?
-    * Are reservations from a particular booking agent more likely to cancel than others?

-* How did you pick the data analysis question(s) that you did?
-    * Prior experience in industry - aim to minimize disruption to guests and hotel staff; increase revenue by identifying reservations most likely to cancel to confirm bookings in advance
+Hotels sell more than room rentals - they sell an *experience.* As a six-year veteran of hotel Operations teams, I learned there is a constant balancing act performed on a daily basis: **how can we sell as many rooms as possible without over-booking?**

+Hotels, like any business, aim to maximize their revenue and minimize costs.
+However, plans change.
+Reservations booked a year in advance may suddenly cancel due to anything from a stomach ache to COVID-19.
+While the recent pandemic is certainly an anomaly when it comes to predicting and forecasting cancellations, **hotels already strive to optimize their sales, and to that end, they need to know which reservations are most likely to cancel, opening up more rooms for sale.**

+Cancellations and no-shows negatively impact revenue by preventing other bookings - and in the case of no-shows, it is notoriously difficult to collect on any fees.
+One solution is to allow for a certain number of over-bookings during busy times.
+Overselling a hotel helps account for cancellations by allowing reservations to exceed hotel capacity with the expectation that reservations will cancel or not arrive. *This isn't without risk, though.*

+When a hotel over-books and reach full occupancy, any guest arriving late may end up not having a room.
+In those cases, hotels relocate the reservation to another nearby hotel at the htoel's expense.
+If you never experienced being "walked" by a hotel, trust me, being relocated is not a pleasant experience for you or the staff.

+Beyond the costs of "walking" guests, hotel teams need precise forecasts of how busy the hotel will be, and these forecasts rely on predicting cancellations.
+From scheduling to supplies, hote managers need to be able to anticipate how busy the hotel will be.
+As a prior hotel operations manager, my main focus would range from 0 days (same-day arrivals) to ten days ahead of time.
+I needed to know how many staff members to schedule and when.
+I needed to prepare for oversold days.
+I needed to know my guests, their needs, and how to maintain the balancing act between guest and business needs.

+My newly-developed data science skills give me the techniques I need to predict cancellations, but I still rely on one key thing: *the data*.

 ---
 ## Data